alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 = How can this help with multiple authors? =

-The plugins is simple.
+The plugin is simple.
 It will schedule the post on the moment that publish button get clicked.
 So, the author who writes first will have your post published first!
 Fair enough.. anh?